BlueGlassBlock/better-json5/README.md

 - `json5.format.trailingCommas`: Control the occurrence of trailing commas in objects and arrays.
 - `json5.format.keyQuotes`: Control the usage of quotes for object keys.
 - `json5.format.stringQuotes`: Control the usage of quotes for string values in objects and arrays.
+- `json5.format.tabSize`: Override the tab size for formatting.
+If set to `false`, it will use the default tab size of the editor.
+If set to `true`, it will use <kbd>Tab</kbd> (`\t`) for indentation.
+If set to a number, it will use that number of spaces for indentation.
+- `json5.format.startIgnoreDirective`: The start of ignore directive for formatting.
+Default to `json5-fmt: off`.
+Only works for `//` line comments.
+- `json5.format.endIgnoreDirective`: The end of ignore directive for formatting.
+Default to `json5-fmt: on`.
+Only works for `//` line comments.
 - `json5.tracing`: Traces the communication between VS Code and the JSON5 language server.

 ## Credits